Treating shoulder pain

 However, the National Institute for Health and Care Excellence (NICE) does not recommend hyaluronate to treat osteoarthritis (a condition that affects the joints).
-It found that hyaluronate only had small benefit and that corticosteroid injections were a better treatment choice.
+It found that hyaluronate only helped a little and that corticosteroid injections were a better treatment choice.
 Therefore, hyaluronate may not be used for this condition.

+Physiotherapy uses a number of different physical methods to promote healing.
 If you are referred to a physiotherapist, they should explain to you what treatment they will use and how it will work.
-Learn more about physiotherapy.

 Possible treatments include:

-As well as these treatment methods, your physiotherapist may also recommend shoulder exercises specific to your needs.
-For example, if you have shoulder instability, you may be given exercises that will strengthen your shoulder.
+- specific shoulder exercises – for example, if you have shoulder instability, you may be given exercises to strengthen your shoulder

-If you have shoulder pain, it is important to keep your shoulder joint mobile by doing gentle, regular exercise.
+If you have shoulder pain, it's important to keep your shoulder joint mobile with light and gentle movement.
 Not using your shoulder can cause your muscles to waste away and may make any stiffness worse.
 Therefore, if possible, you should continue using your shoulder as normal.